Home Seller 101

 In the end, the convenience, exposure, negotiating skills, legal protections, personal safety and yes ability to market your home to the highest degree to the most significant number of people are the reasons more than 90% of the public choose to hire a professional over experimenting with selling privately.

 Whatever choice you make, do your homework first and don’t be taken in by anything offered by anyone you can’t first verify for yourself As you can see, there is a price in trying to save money!
-If you are prepared to pay that price and know what the price is, I wish you well.
+If you are prepared to pay that price and know what the price is, so be it.

 Read what one of my clients had to say